 Learners love learning by playing games.

 Learners love learning by playing games.
-It gives them a great opportunity to produce the focused grammar point by playing a challenging game.
+It gives them a great opportunity to produce a grammar point by playing a challenging game.
 Noughts and crosses or tic-tac-toe games are one of the simplest games that you can easily adapt to language learning classes.
-They bring fun and really change the boring atmosphere of the lesson in a second.
-I usually use them for revising a previous lesson and they work great.
+They bring fun and really change the dull atmosphere of the lesson in a second.
+I usually use them for revising a previous lesson, and they work great.
 Besides, they can engage the attention of any age of learners.
 It's not only a child's game.

 The original game is played like this:

 - Draw a grid with nine boxes

 - Choose two players.